 Monitoring and reporting consistent with requirements and/or recommendations in the Cataraqui Source Protection Plan will be completed by the Township.
 Focus will be on Vulnerable Areas as defined in the Clean Water Act, 2006.
 A vulnerable area is defined as a wellhead protection area, an intake protection zone, a significant groundwater recharge area or a highly vulnerable aquifer.
 The Township does not have any wellhead protection areas.

 The policies of this Plan take into account drinking water threats that must or should be considered if they were to become established.
 Depending on the scale, the type of activity and their proximity to the source of drinking water, drinking water threats are ranked significant, moderate and low.
-Schedule “” identifies intake protection zones, while Schedule “” delineates significant groundwater recharge areas and highly vulnerable aquifers.
+Schedule “F” identifies intake protection zones, while Schedule “K” delineates significant groundwater recharge areas and highly vulnerable aquifers.
 Both schedules are to be used as an overlay to the designations found in Schedules A, B, C and D and are to be implemented

 in accordance with the following policies.